annleefores/cruddur/journal/week2.md

 from opentelemetry.sdk.trace.export import BatchSpanProcessor
 ```

-- Initialize tracing and an exporter that can send data to Honeycomb - set this just below all the import statements. `OTLPSpanExporter()` → reads the Honeycomb env vars
+- Set up tracing and an exporter that can send data to Honeycomb just below all the import statements. `OTLPSpanExporter()` reads the Honeycomb environment variables.

 ```python
 # Initialize tracing and an exporter that can send data to Honeycomb